 2022-23 Hom and Gin Fellowship Award

 For the 2022-23 academic year, the Hom and Gin Family Fellowship will provide a total of $6,000 in financial support, consisting of a $3,000 cash stipend each semester for Fall and Spring.

 Preference for this award may be given to students who have not received as much funding from the department as other students in the department.

 Awards will be announced by June 1, 2022.

 To be eligible to apply for this fellowship, students must meet all of the following requirements:

 - Must be a current MSW student in good academic standing.

-- Must have an Expected Graduation Term of Spring 2022.
-Students graduating in Fall 2021, or Summer 2022 or later, are not eligible.
+- Must have an Expected Graduation Term of Spring 2023 or Spring 2024.
+Students graduating in Fall, or Summer, are not eligible.

 - Must demonstrate evidence of current, previous or anticipated experience oriented to serving Asian or Hispanic families in need.
 You will be asked to upload a current résumé/CV to the online fellowship application form.

 Complete the online 2022-23 Social Welfare Departmental Graduate Fellowship Application (Google Form) by 5:00 p.m. on the application deadline.
 No late applications will be accepted or considered.